-- Keep the IRS issued opinion or advisory letter for your pre-approved plan.
+- Keep the opinion or advisory letter issued by the IRS for your pre-approved plan.

-- Promptly sign any plan amendments the pre-approved plan service provider sends you.
+- Promptly sign any plan amendments the pre-approved plan provider sends you.

-- Send copies of plan amendments from your pre-approved plan to your plan administrator.
+- Send copies of plan amendments for your pre-approved plan to your plan administrator.

 - Inform your provider if:

 - you make changes to your business, employees or their compensation.

 - you need to make changes to your plan’s terms, for example, change your matching or contribution formula.

 Communicate frequently with your plan service provider and/or payroll department for: